Gerardo del Cerro Santamaria

 Among other publications, Dr del Cerro Santamaría is the author of Engineering Meaning.
 Evaluation Research at a World-Class Institution (Aracne, 2009) and Of Athena and Hermes.
 Essays in Social Science (Lambert, 2011), as well as three entries (Global City, Bilbao, Growth Machine) to the SAGE Encyclopedia of Urban Studies (2009).
 Del Cerro Santamaría is also co-author and translator of Hymns from the Rig Veda (Jain, 2004) and the editor of, and contributor to, Urban Megaprojects.
 A Worldwide View (Emerald, 2013), a volume that includes contributions from researchers in top universities in the USA, Europe and Asia and praised as “essential reading for students of urban politics, planning, sociology, and geography” by Susan Fainstein (Harvard Graduate School of Design).

 Professor del Cerro Santamaría’s Bilbao.
 Basque Pathways to Globalization (Elsevier, 2007) is regarded as a seminal contribution to the field of globalized urbanization and “one of the more sophisticated studies of globalization available today” (Diane Davis, Harvard University).
-This book, where the author introduced his concept of “relational globalization”, generated worldwide interest and interviews for Dr del Cerro Santamaría in architecture, planning and social science periodicals.
+This book, where the author introduced his concept of “relational globalization”, generated worldwide interest and interviews for the author in architecture, planning and social science periodicals.

 As a Visiting Professor at Massachusetts Institute of Technology, Gerardo taught a Ph.D. seminar on “Cities, Regional Restructuring and Globalization” to students from MIT and Harvard.
 He was invited to teach this MIT seminar at Universidade Nova de Lisboa (Portugal).
 From 2008-11, Gerardo was affiliated with the International Development Group in the Department of Urban Studies and Planning at MIT and also participated in the design of an Urban Practice curriculum for the newly created Indian Institute for Human Settlements, a planning school in India.
 Gerardo continues to be involved with MIT, currently as a member of the Global MIT Program (Global MIT.
 Cities and Globalization.
 Dr. del Cerro Santamaría).

 Dr del Cerro Santamaría has been since 2008 an op-ed columnist for the Spanish daily DEIA, where he writes articles about social-scientific themes for the educated public.
 Many of his articles have been reproduced and disseminated on the Internet and by international institutions such as The Club of Rome, the Association for the Taxation of Financial Transactions and Aid to Citizens (ATTAC) and the Said Business School at the University of Oxford.
-Gerardo is a member of the Scientific Advisory Council for the journal “Puente Atlِántico” (Spanish Professionals in America), and a member of RC 21, the Research Committee on Urban and Regional Development of the International Sociological Association.
-He is also a member of the American Academy of Political and Social Science and the Society for the Advancement of Socio-Economics and the World Future Society.
+Gerardo is a member of the Scientific Advisory Council for the journal “Puente Atlántico” (Spanish Professionals in America), and a member of RC 21, the Research Committee on Urban and Regional Development of the International Sociological Association.
+He is also a member of the American Academy of Political and Social Science, the Society for the Advancement of Socio-Economics and the World Future Society.

 Gerardo has been invited to speak about his research work by institutions in several countries and has been a reviewer of the work of others for journals such as Public Understanding of Science, Journal of Engineering Education, Political Power and Social Theory, International Sociology Review of Books, Political Geography, International Conference on Knowledge Generation, Communication and Management, The Gender and Science Digital Library, ASEE Annual Conferences, IEEE Transactions in Engineering, Frontiers in Education Conferences and many others.